 Vaccinations – Please pray that Uganda receive and are able to administer more vaccines.
 At the moment their vaccination rates are still very low which makes the release of any lockdown risky.

 Kisumu – Kenya

-Coronavirus – For the first time cases outside of Nairobi seem to be on the increase.
-Many smaller cities and rural locations have remained fairly Covid free so far but see to be seeing an increase in cases now.
+Coronavirus – Many smaller cities and rural locations have remained fairly Covid free so far but see to be seeing an increase in cases now.
 Where we work in Kisumu 19% of people have HIV.
 Research shows that HIV are twice as likely to die from Covid.

 We are currently trying to raise funds for a much needed car for our team in Kenya.
 This would allow to team to work more efficiently and reach more people.
 At the moment our team walk for miles on foot each time they visit the communities as some families are very spread out.
-Please pray for provision for this.
+This would also allow us to bring some of the lonely elderly we meet to a central meeting place.
+We thank God for the generosity of some people that means we now have around a quarter of the money needed.
+Please pray for provision for the remaining balance.